 After a significant amount of dedicated implementation, review

 Furthermore, we were able to transfer the SEO “juice” successfully from the old websites to the newly designed site, helping maintain the company’s hard-earned SERP rankings and again convert visitors into class registrants.

 We established a number of KPI baselines to ensure our strategy was properly implemented and Cascade was seeing the proper benefits.
 At the time of writing this piece, the following results had been realized:

 We’ve seen the keywords like “CPR Sacramento” and “BLS Seattle” experience drastic SEO improvements.
 These keywords have been trending positively over the last six months or so, and we are proud to announce that over half of our total keywords are ranking in the top 10 results.
 Furthermore, keywords that weren’t ranking at all are now on the first page or trending towards the first page.

 See the below screenshot for further evidence of keyword analytics awesomeness:

 As you can see from the above table, our SEO strategy has significantly impacted how many people are visiting the site, how many of those visitors are returning to Cascade for repeat business, and the bounce rates of those visitors is less than half of what it used to be!
 Furthermore, traffic rankings improved as well.
 We have seen a near-doubling of traffic in the last ten months.

-TL;DR - A company updated their website but their older domain was outranking the newly developed one, but thanks to site redirects, their old domain authority transferred to the new site, AND displayed their new site in search results.
+TL;DR - A company updated their website but their older domain was outranking the newly developed one, but thanks to site redirects, their old domain authority transferred to the new

 Is your team interested in taking your company's SEO ranking to the next level?
 Do you need help getting your domain authority out of the toilet?
 Are you looking for a custom, integrated solution to your marketing problems?
 We can help!